morpheus-bench/morpheus-bench.github.io/README.md

 # MORPHEUS Website

-Website for the [paper "MORPHEUS: MOdel Reasoning for PHysical Experiments Understanding and Scoring Benchmark"]
+Website for the [paper "MORPHEUS: Benchmarking Physical Reasoning of Video Generative Models with Real Physical Experiments"]

 Update